 Now what should you do?
 Print out a receipt for the customer and

 put it into the shipment box.
 Pack the item properly so it doesn’t get

 broken while in transit.
 I use lots of bubble wrap, find a supplier near you.

-I make a receipt using an invoice that ebay supplies on their website.
+I make a receipt using an information that ebay supplies on their website.

 All I do is copy the invoice and paste it into a word processor.

 I paste the invoice twice onto one sheet of paper.

 Then I cut the paper in half, placing the top half into the shipping box

 for the customer.
 The bottom I keep for my records.

 On the bottom part I write notes about shipping cost, weight, box size etc..